-In January of 2019, EarthLink was acquired by Trive Capital for a sum of $330 million.
+EarthLink offers internet service across 36 states with the greatest coverage in California, Texas, and New York.
+In January 2019, EarthLink was acquired by Trive Capital for a sum of $330 million.

 EarthLink Plans and Pricing

-|Best Features:||Things to Consider:|
+|Best Features||Things to Consider|

 The pricing for EarthLink’s internet service varies.
 EarthLink DSL internet is usually costlier than cable or even fiber when you look at the price per Mbps.
 The same is true for EarthLink DSL versus EarthLink HyperLink pricing.
-EarthLink DSL pricing starts at $49.95 per month, like their HyperLink plans, for download speeds up to 7 Mbps.
+EarthLink DSL pricing starts at $49.95 per month, like their HyperLink plans, for download speeds up to 15 Mbps.

-|EarthLink DSL||Up to 15 Mbps||Up to 3 Mbps||$54.95 per month||Unlimited data|
+|EarthLink DSL||Up to 15 Mbps||$49.95 per month||Unlimited data|

-|EarthLink HyperLink (fiber)||Up to 50-940 Mbps||Up to 50-940 Mbps||$49.95 per month||Unlimited data|
+|EarthLink HyperLink (fiber)||Up to 1 Gbps||$49.95 per month||Unlimited data|

 EarthLink is available at this address.
 Explore plans below to get started.

-EarthLink Internet Speed
+EarthLink Internet Speeds

 For EarthLink customers, DSL is widely available as it was historically their main internet connection type.
-It can be expensive and can take a while to roll out fiber networks to individual homes; if EarthLink doesn’t yet offer fiber in your area, it should be just a matter of time.
+It can be expensive and can take a while to roll out fiber networks to individual homes.
+If EarthLink doesn’t yet offer fiber in your area, it should be just a matter of time.
 In fact, EarthLink piggybacks AT&T’s DSL and fiber network, meaning they offer the same speeds as AT&T.